shamaanikala/shamaanikala.github.io/cmdline_course.md

 The first week focused on setting up bash and basic command-line usage.

+This week also introduced the text editor `nano`.

 ### Introduction Lecture

 The first week had the only on-site lecture of the course.